HOPLAB-LBP/hoplab-wiki/docs/contribute.md

 ```
 5. Open your browser and navigate to http://127.0.0.1:8000/.

+!!! note
+    You can edit your files while your serve is deployed, and see the changes live on your browser every time you modify (i.e., save) a file.
+This will save you a ton of time and commits.

 ### Deploying Your Changes

 To deploy your changes to GitHub Pages: